 But there are some WiFi settings that are so important and so easy to understand that it makes sense to make an effort to understand them.

-• Security Mode: To provide data confidentiality comparable to that of a traditional wired network, several security standards for wireless networks have been developed, with Wired Equivalent Privacy (WEP) being the oldest among them, introduced as part of the original 802.11 standard ratified in 1997.
-Because of its shortcomings, WEP had been superseded by Wi-Fi Protected Access (WPA) and later Wi-Fi Protected Access (WPA2).
+- Security Mode: To provide data confidentiality comparable to that of a traditional wired network, several security standards for wireless networks have been developed, with Wired Equivalent Privacy (WEP) being the oldest among them, introduced as part of the original 802.11 standard ratified in 1997.
+Because of its shortcomings, WEP had been superseded by Wi-Fi Protected Access (WPA), later Wi-Fi Protected Access 2 (WPA2) and Wi-Fi Protected Access 3 (WPA3).
 As a rule of thumb, always use the latest security standard for wireless networks your router supports.
 If it’s only WEP, strongly consider buying a new router.

 There’s no point in learning how to change WiFi settings like the wireless password or network name unless you also learn how to access WiFi settings, so let’s start with that.